linhtran1003/FCB_Peformance_Financial/README.md

 <h2 align="center"> Background & Overview </h2>

 After the historic treble in 2014/15, FC Barcelona faced a decade of highs and lows.
 On-field performance fluctuated, defensive stability declined, and financial instability forced major structural adjustments.
+As a long-time FC Barcelona supporter, I became fascinated by how the club’s on-field decline contrasted with its historical dominance.
+Instead of relying on media narratives, I wanted to use data to understand the real drivers behind performance changes.

-This project investigates the club’s:
+This project allowed me to combine passion with analytics and investigated the club's:

 - Competitive performance in domestic (La Liga) and international (UEFA Champions League) competitions
 - Finishing efficiency and Defensive weaknesses
 - Financial constraints, including transfer spending and salary cap limits, and their influence on team outcomes

-The analysis aims to uncover how financial and operational decisions correlate with on-field performance, offering insights relevant to business strategy and operational efficiency.
+Through this analysis, a broader business insight is uncovered: financial flexibility — more than total spending — has a stronger correlation with operational performance.
+This pattern mirrors challenges faced across many industries where resource allocation, efficiency, and strategic decision-making directly influence outcomes.

+Ultimately, this project demonstrates how data can reveal the connection between financial constraints and operational performance, whether in football or in any organizational context.

 **Research Question**: